 With their brilliant red plumage, northern cardinals are easy to see and recognize, and even the more subdued females have lovely red highlights in their fawn-colored feathers.

-Because these birds do not typically migrate – though they may be nomadic if food is scarce – they can be welcome guests in backyards throughout the year.
+Because these birds do not typically migrate, they can be welcome guests in yards throughout the year.
 Cardinals are often stunning decorations in otherwise bare winter trees and bushes, since these birds keep their brilliant color year-round.
 Both male and female cardinals sing varied songs, adding a beautiful voice to their beautiful appearance, and giving birders one more reason to want to attract cardinals.

 How to Attract Northern Cardinals

-The basics of attracting birds apply to attracting cardinals: yards and gardens that provide food, water, shelter and nesting sites will be favored habitats for these birds.
+The basics of attracting birds apply to attracting cardinals: yards and gardens that provide the proper food, water, shelter, and nesting sites will be favored habitats for these birds.

 - Food: The northern cardinal's strong, thick bill is perfect for large seeds, and black oil sunflower seeds and safflower seeds are two of their favorites.
-Other foods cardinals prefer include cracked corn, peanut pieces, fresh berries, apple chunks and small pieces, crumbles or shreds of suet.
-These foods should be offered in large, wide feeders with plenty of space for birds to perch – small tube feeders are unsuitable for cardinals unless they have a large tray at the bottom.
-Platform feeders and large hopper feeders are good choices, but avoid lightweight hanging feeders that may swing or sway under these birds' weight.
+Other foods cardinals prefer include cracked corn, peanut pieces, fresh berries, apple chunks, and small pieces, crumbles, or shreds of suet.
+These foods should be offered in large, wide feeders with plenty of space for birds to perch, since small tube feeders are unsuitable for cardinals unless they have a large tray at the bottom.
+Platform feeders and large hopper feeders are good choices, but avoid lightweight hanging feeders that only have narrow perches.

 - Water: Northern cardinals readily visit bird baths for bathing and drinking, and because they are larger songbirds, slightly deeper baths (2-3 inches at the deepest point) can be suitable.
 Adding a dripper or mister to the bath will help attract cardinals' attention to this welcome water source.
 Because these birds remain in northern areas year-round, heated bird baths are essential for winter water.
 Placing bird baths on the ground is also a good idea, as many cardinals forage on the ground and will stop at the bath for a quick drink.